 A) Versus – could be a fantasy, UF cover or even occult cover with additional visuals communicating the genre but it has nothing other than the girl so it’s not a great cover.

 B) Victor – I loved the visual and the pose, dark and gritty style… but it’s genre is unclear… it could be a thriller or a dark sports romance.
 The separation would come from supporting visual added and fonts chosen.

 C) VIP – yeah… don’t know what was I making.
-It’s neither thriller nor romance.
+It’s neither a thriller nor romance.
 Please shoot me!

 P.S.
 Another difference can be the country where it’s published– in UK thriller covers don’t have guns held in the hero’s hand.
 While in US that’s the main cover cliche.
 Why the difference?
-Seems like UK cops aren’t carrying guns as much so that makes sense.
+Seems like UK police aren’t carrying guns as much so that makes sense.
 When buying a cover, it might make sense to check the main country you will publish in and if there are such differences.